A Roots And Rockabilly Holiday Concert With JD McPherson And His Band

 GROSS: It sounds isolated.

 MCPHERSON: It was really isolated.
-The nearest supermarket was about 45-minute drive.
+The nearest supermarket was about a 45-minute drive.
 I mean, there was, like, little country stores here and there.
-But, you know, my folks would do their shopping in, like, McAlester, Okla., or whatever - very - yeah, very isolated.
+But, you know, my folks would do their shopping in, like, McAlester, Okla., or whatever.
+Very - yeah, very isolated.
 Nearest neighbor was 2 1/2 miles away - dirt road.

 GROSS: Wow.